NREL/scikit-sundae/docs/source/user_guide/what_is_sksundae.rst

 ================
 We extend our appreciation to the developers and maintainers of the SUNDIALS project for their exceptional work in creating a robust, reliable, and open-source suite of solvers.
 Full details on the SUNDIALS license and copyright information can be found `here <https://github.com/LLNL/sundials/blob/main/LICENSE>`_.

-We also acknowledge the `scikits.odes <https://scikits-odes.readthedocs.io/>`_ package, which similarly provides Python bindings to SUNDIALS.
-While scikit-SUNDAE's API was largely modeled after scikits.odes to maintain a familiar structure, it is important to note that scikit-SUNDAE is an independently developed package, sharing no source code with scikits.odes.
+We also acknowledge the `scikits-odes <https://scikits-odes.readthedocs.io/>`_ package, which similarly provides Python bindings to SUNDIALS.
+While scikit-SUNDAE's API was largely modeled after scikits-odes to maintain a familiar structure, it is important to note that scikit-SUNDAE is an independently developed package, sharing no source code with scikits-odes.

-If you are comparing scikits.odes to scikit-SUNDAE, you should consider the following differences:
+If you are comparing scikits-odes to scikit-SUNDAE, you should consider the following differences:

-* **scikits.odes** includes iterative solvers and some optional solvers (e.g., LAPACK).
+* **scikits-odes** includes iterative solvers and some optional solvers (e.g., LAPACK).
 The package only provides source distributions, so users must configure and compile SUNDAILS on their own.
 * **scikit-SUNDAE** provides more flexible events function capabilities (e.g., direction detection and terminal flags), scipy-like output, and provides both binary and source distributions.
 Users not already familiar with SUNDIALS will likely prefer scikit-SUNDAE due to the streamlined installation process.

 scikit-SUNDAE was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
 The views expressed in the project and documentation do not necessarily represent the views of the DOE or the U.S. Government.